-Senior Matt Hajek carried on a family tradition a few weeks ago by becoming the second Hajek sibling to earn his Private Pilot’s License through Admiral Farragut Academy’s Aviation Program.
+Senior Matt Hajek carried on a family tradition a few weeks ago by becoming the second Hajek sibling to earn his Private Pilot’s Certificate through Admiral Farragut Academy’s Aviation Program.

 “He’s probably one of the most naturally gifted pilots that I’ve flown with,” said Aviation Program Director, Rob Ewing.
 “It comes easy to him.
 He works very hard, he’s very mature in the way that he does things, and it was easy in some senses for him.
 He’s really a natural pilot.”

 “The flying part is the easiest,” Matt said.
 “To get your certificate you have to get 40 hours, and you need a certain amount of cross-country hours which is flying over 50 miles.
 The hard part is knowing things about the plane like if anything goes wrong and planning your cross-country route, which my teachers at Farragut definitely helped with that.”

 Matt has taken aviation courses throughout his time at Farragut.
 He passed his private pilot written test last year, took Embry-Riddle Aeronautical University dual enrollment courses as a junior, and as a senior was in the Aviation Academy.